 To get rid of back acne and prevent scarring:

-- Avoid oily, greasy, or products that create a barrier on your skin (occlusive products).
+- Avoid oily, greasy products that create a barrier on your skin (occlusive products).

 - Wash daily with mild non-irritating soaps.